zubayrrr/zubayrrr.github.io/md/devlog/aws.eks.Create EKS cluster with eksctl.md

 Connect `eksctl` with the AWS account with credentials.

-It uses the same credentials that you configured for [aws.cli](../devlog/aws.cli.md).
+It uses the same credentials that you configured for [aws cli](../devlog/aws%20cli.md).
 Checking for existing credentials `aws configure list` or `aws configure` to start configuring.

 ## Create cluster